-For more on your legal duties, check out Charities Services' legal obligations page, the Community Law's Community Toolkit and A Legal Handbook for Charities.
+For more on your legal duties, check out Community Law's Community Toolkit.

 3. Manage risks carefully

 It is your duty to make sure your charity has adequate policies and procedures in place to manage risks.
 Check if you have a conflict of interest policy for your charity, and policies for when a dispute happens.